 I started writing a list of things I enjoyed doing on my own like reading, baking, having a hot bath, going for a run, eating cake etc. This seemed like a good place to start so I tried incorporating them more often into my time.

-I also started to watch personal development on YouTube or TedTalks to get more ideas about how to create a happier, simpler life.
+I also started to watch personal development videos and TedTalks on YouTube to get more ideas about how to create a happier, simpler life.
+It all came back to being comfortable with yourself.
+This allowed me to push away those guilty feelings and to prioritise my me time.

-One of the things that I heard time and time again was that you are the average of the 5 people you spend the most time with.
+One of the things that I’ve heard time and time again during these videos was that you are the average of the 5 people you spend the most time with.
 This made so much sense.
 You are heavily influenced by the people in your life and I wanted to be influenced in a positive, loving and life enhancing way.

 Having A Giggle